MichMourra/HumanGenomicsProject/README.md

 ## Plots

+## Further Info
 See the Results in PDF for further information about the format of the files.

 Also see

-avinput format, values of .variant_function and .exonic_variant_function files from annotate_variation.pl of[annovar](https://annovar.openbioinformatics.org/en/latest/user-guide/gene/)
+avinput format, values of .variant_function and .exonic_variant_function files from annotate_variation.pl of [annovar](https://annovar.openbioinformatics.org/en/latest/user-guide/gene/)
 .simple_region format and .simple_region.fa [retrieve_seq_from_fasta.pl](https://annovar.openbioinformatics.org/en/latest/misc/accessory/#retrieve_seq_from_fasta-retrieve-nucleotideprotein-sequences)

+### Contacts
+jlealriv@lcg.unam.mx